DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

             slam (example: camera, laser)
                 * - has user permission restrictions, cannot be cloned by everyone

+## Terminology

+**Commit Levels**

+The deploy repo maintains a **3-commit level** group of submodules:

+    deploy (meta-repo) [submodule]
+        intermediate-dir (meta-repo) [submodule]
+            module-dir  [submodule]

+**Meta-repo (submodule)**

+  - the top level is called a *meta-repo*
+  - the *meta-repo* is a submodule
+  - it will maintain a working version of the entire workspace
+  - the meta-repo level submodule repo will group working versions of **intermediate-repos**
+  - **an update to the meta-repo only requires one commit**: a commit is added at the *meta-repo* level.

+**Intermediate level directory (submodule)**

+  - the *intermediate-group-repo* is an intermediate level directory inside the *meta-repo*
+  - the intermediate level directory is a submodule
+  - the intermediate level submodule repo will group working versions of **module-repos**
+  - **an update to the intermediate level requires 2 commits:** a commit at the *intermediate level* and a commit at the *meta-repo* level.

+**Module-repo (submodule)**

+  - the *module-repo* is the lowest level directory repo, it is inside a *intermediate level*
+  - the *module-repo* are the actual algorithms being developed
+  - **an update to the module-repo level requires 3 commits:** a commit at the module-repo, a commit at the *intermediate level* and a commit at the *meta-repo* level.

+**Directory (non-submodule)**

+  - just a directory in any level
+  - an update to a directory commit depends on which `level` it is located in

 **Summary:**

 - The *deploy repository* is a 3-level commit layout
 - You will always need to do at least 3 commits, when making changes in the lowest level submodule.
-- Leverage the ability to create branches in intermediate-level submodules.
+- Utilize the ability to create branches in intermediate-level submodules.
-    - git branches in the intermediate-levels will maintain independent development workflow and versioning.
+    - git branches at the intermediate-levels will maintain independent development workflow and versioning.

 * * *

 ## Tutorial: Localhost Deploy Workspace Setup

-### About

 This tutorial will walk you through on how to manually clone all the submodules.

-- These steps can be automated, however it will be good practice to try it manually in order to become familiar with submodules and the deploy repository layout.
+- These steps can be automated, however it will be good practice to try it out manually once in order to become familiar with submodules and the deploy repository layout.

+If you have any errors cloning the submodules, notify the maintainer.

 **Basic Information**